wavefrontHQ/docs/pages/doc/integrations_vrops.md

 permalink: integrations_vrops.html
 summary: Understand the setup and the VMware Aria Operations integration v1 limitations and caveats.
 ---
-[VMware Aria Operations](https://www.vmware.com/products/aria-operations.html) (formerly vRealize Operations Cloud) delivers intelligent operations management with application-to-storage visibility across physical, virtual, and cloud infrastructures.
+[VMware Aria Operations (SaaS)](https://www.vmware.com/products/aria-operations.html) (formerly vRealize Operations Cloud) delivers intelligent operations management with application-to-storage visibility across physical, virtual, and cloud infrastructures.
 Using policy-based automation, operations teams automate key processes and improve the IT efficiency.

-The VMware Aria Operations integration is a full-featured native integration that offers agentless data ingestion of VMware Aria Operations metric data, as well as a predefined dashboard.
+The VMware Aria Operations (SaaS) integration is a full-featured native integration that offers agentless data ingestion of VMware Aria Operations (SaaS) metric data, as well as a predefined dashboard.

-{% include important.html content="The VMware Aria Operations integration v1 is the first version of this integration and currently fetches only vCenter Server adapter resources, such as Cluster Compute Resource and Datastore.
+{% include important.html content="The VMware Aria Operations (SaaS) integration v1 is the first version of this integration and currently fetches only vCenter Server adapter resources, such as Cluster Compute Resource and Datastore.
 We will add more features to this integration in future releases." %}

-## How to Register a VMware Aria Operations Integration
+## How to Register a VMware Aria Operations (SaaS) Integration

-To register a new VMware Aria Operations instance, you need a Cloud Services console API token and a VMware Aria Operations endpoint URL.
+To register a new VMware Aria Operations (SaaS) instance, you need a Cloud Services console API token and a VMware Aria Operations (SaaS) endpoint URL.

 ### Obtain an API Token

-The API token will give read-only access to VMware Aria Operations and enable VMware Aria Operations for Applications (formerly Tanzu Observability by Wavefront) to continually load metrics from various resource categories.
+The API token will give read-only access to VMware Aria Operations (SaaS) and enable VMware Aria Operations for Applications (formerly Tanzu Observability by Wavefront) to continually load metrics from various resource categories.
 The minimum role required for the integration is the **vROps ReadOnly** role.
 Make sure that the role assigned to the API token is also assigned to the user generating the API token.

 1. Navigate to the [VMware Cloud Services Console](https://console.cloud.vmware.com/csp/gateway/discovery) page.
 1. Click your user name on the right of the toolbar, and select **My Account**.